STEVE INSKEEP, Host:

 BRADY: Noe says historically the government approved 10 to 15 shallow water drilling permits a month.
 But now, that number has fallen to almost none.

-Ms. JACKIE SAVITZ (Senior campaign director, Oceana): We don't think it's slow enough, actually.
+JACKIE SAVITZ: We don't think it's slow enough, actually.
 We think they should come to a complete stop with permitting offshore drilling.

 BRADY: Jackie Savitz is a senior campaign director with the environmental group Oceana.
 She says it's clear why regulators are moving so slowly.